 5 Things I Love About The Stando Pulse.

 The Pulse is Stando’s premium model.
-You get a choice of bamboo, melamine and hardwood desktop options.
+There’s a lot to like.

 1. Concealed Power Supply.